-Rollerblade wheels are in a single line of four wheels, whereas roller skates are in a square of two by two wheels.
+Rollerblade wheels are in a single line of four wheels, whereas roller skates are in a rectangle of two by two wheels.

 The wheels on a blade allow for more speed and have the same feel as ice skates, and the wheels on a skate give you more balance and support.

 Generally speaking, roller skates provide more ankle support and give better stability and control.
 They also have more effective rubber stoppers on the end, which are definitely better for beginners and those who are new to skating.

 Rollerblades are great for older kids and those who have skating experience, but I started my little one off with a pair of roller skates to begin with, and I recommend you do the same.

 Sometimes referred to as quad skates, roller skates have been around for a number of years.
 You may remember getting a pair when you were younger, and I wouldn’t be surprised if your parents had a pair too!

 The design of roller skates has changed a lot over time.
 But they have a wide baseplate, which provides better balance and stability.
 The front of the skate features a toe stop, which can be used as a brake as well as being used for support in setting off.

 Because of their broader wheels, quad skates provide greater roll resistance.
 This prevents your little one from gaining too much speed and taking off too quickly.

 As your child gets used to the skates, trucks underneath the foot allow the harness of the skate to be adjusted.
 This created more directional control and greater stability for turning.

 What to Look for in the Best Roller Skates for Kids